kabsmeiou/ossanimap/README.md

 ### Why create ossanimap?

 ossanimap is created to simplify the process of searching and downloading the songs from the anime series you love!
-It fetches all the ranked maps associated with the anime name and bundles them into a downloadable artifact.
+It fetches all (not guaranteed) the ranked maps associated with the anime name and bundles them together for a one-click download initation!

 ### Who is ossanimap for?